reTHINK-project/dev-runtime-nodejs/README.md

 # npm install
 ```

-**Running hello world demo on nodejs-runtime**
+**Running hello world demo on Runtime Node**
 ```
 # npm run demo
 ```
-This will start hello world observer from catalogue hyperty hosted at https://catalogue.hybroker.ua.pt
+This demo is set for `hybroker.rethink.ptinovacao.pt` domain.
+As a result, it uses all other components (catalogue, domain registry, msg-node) of reTHINK associated with this domain.
-This demo use remote component from UA.pt: msg-node vertx
+This will start hello world observer from local catalogue in `static/resources/descriptors`.
+Moreover, this demo connects  to the remote msg-node-vertx of `hybroker.rethink.ptinovacao.pt`.

-### 4. Understanding the demo
+### 4. Understanding this demo

 First you need to include the runtime loader:
 ```
 let rethink = require('./RuntimeUAStub');
 ```

-Then load the runtime
+Then load the runtime :
 ```
 let runtime = rethink.default.install({
   domain: domain,